 I personally found that doing proper research on a really quality normal backpack that had all of the above features of a diaper backpack (large compartments, easy access points, plenty of zippered areas, ets) and then figuring out how to convert and use it as a diaper bag was the way to go for me personally.

-I liked that I could find a brand that I knew and trusted already (ie Osprey, North Face, etc) in quality, rugged packs and with just a bit of creativity, I could convert it into an ideal, long lasting, comfortable and quality diaper backpack.
+I liked that I could find a brand that I knew and trusted already in quality, rugged packs and with just a bit of creativity, I could convert it into an ideal, long lasting, comfortable and quality diaper backpack.
+Some tried and tested, rugged, quality backpack brands to consider are:

 1. Look For Laptop Backpacks